 Northwest Regional Heart and Vascular's rehabilitation program participated in the one month application process which requires extensive documentation of the program's practices.
 The AACVPR Program Certification is the only peer-reviewed accreditation process designed to review individual programs for adherence to standards and guidelines developed and published by the AACVPR and other professional societies.
 Each program is reviewed by the AACVPR National Certification Committee and certification is awarded by the AACVPR Board of Directors.

 Certified AACVPR programs are recognized as leaders in the field of cardiovascular and pulmonary rehabilitation because they offer the most advanced practices available.

-The Northwest Regional Heart Center consistently followed the treatment guidelines in ACTION Registry®-GWTGTM for eight consecutive quarters and met a performance standard of 85% for specific performance measures to receive this 2011 award.
+Northwest Regional Heart and Vascular consistently followed the treatment guidelines in ACTION Registry®-GWTGTM for eight consecutive quarters and met a performance standard of 85% for specific performance measures to receive this 2011 award.

 This award recognizes the commitment of Adventist Medical Center to higher standars of cardiac care.

 The Gold Award for Stroke Care from the American Heart Association/American Stroke Association recognizes the commitment of Adventist Medical Center (AMC) to higher standards of stroke care by ensuring that stroke patients receive treatment for at least 24 months.
 Adventist Medical Center has developed a comprehensive system for rapid diagnosis and treatment of stroke patients admitted to the emergency department.
 To receive the Get With the Guidelines-Stroke Gold Quality Achievement Award, AMC demonstrated a minimum of 85% adherence to key measures for more than 24 consecutive months.